 At a Glance

-- Policies to promote horizontal linkages should always follow a critical assessment of current capabilities developed by the extractive industries and their value chains, including in-depth consideration of the skills and technology developed for use by the mining and/or oil and gas sector.
+- Policies to promote horizontal linkages should be based on an assessment of the skills and technology developed for the mining and/or oil and gas sector.

-- Assessing the current situation involves: the depth of backward and forward linkages; assessing non-extractive economic sectors that could benefit; and understanding which capabilities and assets could be most easily transferred to other sectors.
+- This involves assessing the depth of backward and forward linkages; assessing nonextractive economic sectors that could benefit; and understanding which capabilities and assets could be most easily transferred to other sectors.

-Policies to promote horizontal linkages need to start with an assessment of current capabilities developed by the extractive industries and their value chains.
-As Hausmann put it: “The probability that a country will develop the capability to be good at producing one good is related to its installed capability in the production of other similar, or nearby goods for which the currently existing productive capabilities can be easily adapted.”
+Policies to promote horizontal linkages need to start with an assessment of the current capabilities of extractive industries and their value chains.
+As Hausmann put it: “The probability that a country will develop the capability to be good at producing one good is related to its installed capability in the production of other similar, or nearby, goods for which the currently existing productive capabilities can be easily adapted.”

-- The depth of backward and forward linkages (supplying the extractive industries and processing the outputs of the industries respectively);
+- Assessing the depth of backward and forward linkages (which involve supplying the extractive industries and processing their outputs, respectively)

-- Understanding the transferable skills from extractive industry activity.
+- Understanding which skills can be most easily transferred from extractive industry activity

 Each of these will be considered in the subtopics that follow.